ServSafe Manager Study Guide for the ServSafe

 Installation and Maintenance

 Stationary equipment must be easy to clean around and under, and legs must be at least 6 inches off the floor.
 Follow manufacturer and local regulatory authority requirements when installing equipment.
 Tabletop equipment must be either 4 inches off the counter or sealed to the counter.
-Installed equipment should be checked and maintained regularly, including by their manufacturers.
+Installed equipment should be checked and maintained regularly by qualified people.

 Dishwashers